maisappreis/upfit-gym/README.md

 # Upfit Gym — Web Application

-> Web application developed to manage a gym company's **customers, revenues and expenses**, focusing on a clean UI and scalable frontend architecture.
+- Web application developed to manage a gym company's **customers, revenues and expenses**, focusing on a clean UI and scalable frontend architecture.
+- More information can be found in the [documentation](https://github.com/maisappreis/upfit-gym/blob/main/documentation.md).

 🌐 **Live demo:**
 https://maisappreis.github.io/upfit-gym/